searchisko/elasticsearch-river-remote/README.md

 * `remote/spacesIndexed` comma separated list of keys for remote system spaces to be indexed.
 Optional, list of spaces is obtained from remote system if omitted (so new spaces are indexed automatically).
 * `remote/spaceKeysExcluded` comma separated list of keys for remote system spaces to be excluded from indexing if list is obtained from remote system (so used only if no `remote/spacesIndexed` is defined).
 Optional.
 * `remote/indexUpdatePeriod`  time value, defines how often is search index updated from remote system.
 Optional, default 5 minutes.
 * `remote/indexFullUpdatePeriod` time value, defines how often is search index updated from remote system in full update mode.
 Optional, default 12 hours.
 You can use `0` to disable automatic full updates.
 Full update updates all documents in search index from remote system, and removes documents deleted in remote system from search index also.
-This brings more load to both remote system and ElasticSearch servers, and may run for long time in case of remote systems with many documents.
+This brings more load to both remote system and Elasticsearch servers, and may run for long time in case of remote systems with many documents.
 Incremental updates are performed between full updates as defined by `indexUpdatePeriod` parameter.
 * `remote/maxIndexingThreads` defines maximal number of parallel indexing threads running for this river.
 Optional, default 1.
-This setting influences load on both JIRA and ElasticSearch servers during indexing.
+This setting influences load on both JIRA and Elasticsearch servers during indexing.
 Threads are started per JIRA project update.
 If there is more threads allowed, then one is always dedicated for incremental updates only (so full updates do not block incremental updates for another projects).
 * `remote/remoteClientClass` class implementing *remote system API client* used to pull data from remote system.
 See dedicated chapter later.
 Optional, *GET JSON remote system API client* used by default.
 Client class must implement [`org.jboss.elasticsearch.river.remote.IRemoteSystemClient`](/src/main/java/org/jboss/elasticsearch/river/remote/IRemoteSystemClient.java) interface.
 * `remote/*` other params are used by the *remote system API client*
-* `index/index` defines name of search [index](http://www.elasticsearch.org/guide/appendix/glossary.html#index) where documents from remote system are stored.
+* `index/index` defines name of search [index](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-index) where documents from remote system are stored.
 Parameter is optional, name of river is used if omitted.
 See related notes later!
-* `index/type` defines [type](http://www.elasticsearch.org/guide/appendix/glossary.html#type) used when document from remote system is stored into search index.
+* `index/type` defines [type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/glossary.html#glossary-type) used when document from remote system is stored into search index.
 Parameter is optional, `remote_document` is used if omitted.
 See related notes later!
 * `index/field_river_name`, `index/field_space_key`, `index/field_document_id`, `index/fields`, `index/value_filters` are used to define structure of indexed document.
 See 'Index document structure' chapter.
 * `index/remote_field_document_id` is used to define field in remote system document data where unique document identifier is stored.
 Dot notation may be used for deeper nesting in document data.
 * `index/remote_field_updated` is used to define field in remote system document data where timestamp of last update is stored - timestamp may be formatted by ISO format or number representing millis from 1.1.1970.
 Dot notation may be used for deeper nesting in document data.